Mathias-Schneider/Mathias-Schneider/README.md

 - 👋 Hi, I’m @Mathias-Schneider
 - 👀 I’m interested in... learning to code
 - 🌱 I’m currently learning...
-HTML, CSS, Javascript
+Typescript
 - 💞️ I’m looking to collaborate... on great things coming up...
-- 📫 How to reach me ... when night falls
+- 📫 How to reach me ...
+LinkedIn, GitHub

 <!---
 Mathias-Schneider/Mathias-Schneider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.